izuminka/core_cs_concepts_algorithms/README.md

 ## Core CS concepts and algorithms

 This repository contains C++ code showcasing my knowledge of core CS concepts and alorithms.
-Code is written in C++.

 ## Authors